TrashUwU/PokeAssistant/README.md

 ⚠️ | I'm busy.
 This bot will no longer receive updates on a regular basis, as it did previously.
+The bot still works though.
 :---: | :---

 ![](https://media.discordapp.net/attachments/714908291641376810/868701576183820298/PokeAssistant_3.png?width=700&height=100)